 Shot from the back.

 I thought whether it was easily completed because it doesn’t have a gun turret, but was quite hard assemble even if I left out coating.
 There were many outside vehicle accessories.
-Totally, paint finish up is more elegant than my other works, maybe the effect of black screen? :-))
+The paint finish up is more elegant than my other works, maybe the effect of the black screen? :-))

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.